In the realm of divination practices, scrying stands out as one of the most intriguing and visually captivating methods.

 Notable Historical Figures

-One of the most famous historical scryers was John Dee, the 16th-century mathematician and astronomer to Queen Elizabeth I. Dee used a polished obsidian mirror for his scrying sessions, believing he could communicate with angels through this method.
+In addition to the ancient figures mentioned above, one of the most famous historical scryers was John Dee, the 16th-century mathematician and astronomer to Queen Elizabeth I. Dee used a polished obsidian mirror for his scrying sessions, believing he could communicate with angels through this method.

 Nostradamus, the renowned 16th-century French astrologer and seer, was said to have used a bowl of water for his prophetic visions.